Digital Trends for Coworking Spaces

 Igor elaborated on digital trends for coworking spaces.
 As the topic is utterly important now, I decided to translate and publish his report on our blog to make it available for more readers.

 The coworking industry is a global phenomenon.
-Coworking spaces are available in every country around the globe.
+Coworking spaces can be found in every country around the globe.
 The statement can be proved by the geography of andcards customers.
 Our countries of operation are marked with red color on the world map you see below (from South Korea to Europe and the Americas).

 As you see, coworking networks in different countries use andcards.
 As we actively communicate with all our clients, it's easy to notice that all of them face similar issues.
 Coworking brands surely look for the best ways to address those problems which lets us point out certain key trends of the current coworking space business.